grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

    {filename="/var/log/tns-app.log"}
    ```

-1. Grafana displays all logs within the log file of the sample application.
+Grafana displays all logs within the log file of the sample application.
 The height of each bar encodes the number of logs that were generated at that time.

-1. Click and drag across the bars in the graph to filter logs based on time.
+Now click and drag across the bars in the graph to filter logs based on time.

 Loki lets you filter logs based on labels and also on specific occurrences.